faraday-b/OS-Journal/Docs/week3.md

 # Phase 3: Application Selection for Performance Testing

+## Introduction

+The objective of Phase 3 is to transition the hardened Ubuntu 24.04 server from a base installation to a functional application environment.
+This phase focuses on selecting, installing, and baselining services that represent real-world server workloads.
+By deploying a web server and a database, we can evaluate the system's performance and resource efficiency.
+This functional baseline is critical for understanding the performance impact of the security configurations and monitoring strategies implemented in subsequent phases.

+---

 ## 1. Selected Services

 I have selected the following lightweight services to ensure the server remains stable on my host machine while meeting the functional requirements of the project: